securewebsite/Email-Tracking-System/README.md

 7. Access the dashboard:
     - Open `https://yourdomain.com/login.php` in your browser and log in to view the tracking data.

+8. Generate a Hashed Password for admin

+    - Use the following PHP code snippet to generate a hashed password for the admin:

+      <?php
+        echo password_hash('your_admin_password', PASSWORD_DEFAULT);
+     ?>

 ## License
 This project is licensed under the MIT License.